-The Framework has been designed in accordance with the Principles of the Kingdom of Bahrain's Corporate Governance Code, which was issued by the Ministry of Industry and Commerce and embraced by the Central Bank of Bahrain ("CBB").
+The Framework has been designed in accordance with the Principles of the Kingdom of Bahrain's Corporate Governance Code, which was issued by the Ministry of Industry and Commerce ("MOIC") and embraced by the Central Bank of Bahrain ("CBB").
 The adoption and implementation of such regulations, along with the continuous review and adherence to the Bank's Corporate Governance Framework, is the direct responsibility of the Board of Directors.
-In recognition of the importance of compliance with corporate governance principles in enhancing and enabling clear communication between stakeholders at all levels in the Bank, the following ley aspects are adopted:
+In recognition of the importance of compliance with corporate governance principles in enhancing and enabling clear communication between stakeholders at all levels in the Bank, the following key aspects are adopted:

-- 1. A comprehensive set of Charters and Job Descriptions that clearly articulate the roles, responsibilities and mandate of the Board of Directors, Board Committees, the Executive Management, and the Control Functions, as well as all other key functions within the Bank. - 2.
-Code of Conduct for the Directors, Conflict of Interest Policy, and Whistle Blowing Policy. - 3.
+- 1. A comprehensive set of Charters and Job Descriptions that clearly articulate the roles, responsibilities and mandates of the Board of Directors, Board Committees, the Executive Management, and the Control Functions, as well as all other key functions within the Bank. - 2.
+Code of Conduct, Conflict of Interest Policy, and Whistle Blowing Policy. - 3.
 A comprehensive set of Policy and Procedures Manuals which navigate the governance culture of the Bank. - 4.
 A reputable and independent Sharia Supervisory Board. - 5.
 A comprehensive annual self-assessment and evaluation of the Board and its Committees. - 6.
 An effective set of Policies and Procedures to govern the activities of the Bank's Business Units and Support Functions. - 7.
 An up-to-date and adequate formal succession plan for the Bank's key positions.

-The Bank's corporate governance framework is based on the guidelines issued by Ministry of Industry, Commerce (MOIC) under the Commercial Companies Law promulgated by Decree No. (21) for the year 2001 ("Companies Law") and the amendments thereto, the regulations of MOIC's Corporate Governance Code of 2018 promulgated by Decree No. (19) for 2018 and Ministerial Decree No. (91) of 2022 concerning the amendments to certain provisions of the Corporate Governance Code, the High-Level Controls Module ("HC Module") issued by the Central Bank of Bahrain under its Rulebook - Volumes 2 and the amendments thereto.
+The Bank's corporate governance framework is based on the guidelines issued by MOIC under the Commercial Companies Law promulgated by Decree No. (21) for the year 2001 ("Companies Law") and the amendments thereto, the regulations of MOIC's Corporate Governance Code of 2018 promulgated by Decree No. (19) for 2018 and Ministerial Decree No. (91) of 2022 concerning the amendments to certain provisions of the Corporate Governance Code, the High-Level Controls Module ("HC Module") issued by CBB under its Rulebook - Volumes 2.

 The Bank aims to comply with all Rulebook content that is categorized as a rule and it implements the Rulebook guidance as best market practices.